grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.debug.md

 ## Example

-This example scrapes prometheus unix metrics and writes them to the console:
+This example scrapes Prometheus UNIX metrics and writes them to the console:

 ```river
 prometheus.exporter.unix "default" { }